bohlinger/wavy/docs/tutorials_config.rst

 Setting up a project and **wavy** config files
 ##############################################
-**wavy** can be run for various projects with different settings.
-This is organized by your personalized config-files.
+**wavy** can be run with your personalized config-files.
 For basically any data wavy is using or writing you need the apropriate config file customized to your needs.
 This is straight forward, easy to achieve and will be demonstrated in this section.

 Default **wavy** config files are delivered with the code.
 These can be copied to your project folder and adjusted to your needs.
 The following default config files exist in wavy/wavy/config: